tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 * [A sample of stars around Proxima Cen](data/MAST_TIC_Proxima_Cen.csv)
 * [The whole of globular cluster Omega Cen](data/omega_cen_target_table_ex.csv)

+###On-source Monitoring Times
+The [viewing tool](https://heasarc.gsfc.nasa.gov/cgi-bin/tess/webtess/wtv.py) should be consulted to estimate the duration of visibility of targets to be proposed.

 ### Moving targets
 Moving aperture targets should be flagged as requiring special handling at proposal submission.
 Specify in the comments of the target list that this is a moving target.
 The proposal should discuss in the science case both the minimum and ideal acceptable duration of observations of the target.
 We will work with the proposal team to generate a delivery format for their targets of interest.
 Note that this is only necessary if 2-minute/20-second cadence data is requested.

 ## Target of Opportunity Observations
-Target of Opportunity Observations (TOOs) are designated for rapidly evolving phenomena whose occurrence is not predictable at the time of the proposal deadline.
-Due to TESS mission constraints, TOO-triggered target definitions can only be uploaded to the spacecraft during uplinks that occur once every 13.7 days.
-Details regarding the circumstances in which a TOO is "triggered" must be included in the scientific justification and on the target form.
-TOO proposals must also include an estimated duration of the event, as well as an estimated probability for triggering the observations; the latter will be used in the accounting of total allocated targets.
-TOOs remain active during the current cycle; TOOs not carried out during the cycle may be re-proposed to subsequent solicitations.
-TOO observations would commence after the spacecraft upload following the trigger event, which could be as long as 2 months after the event.
-The impact to science of such a potential delay must be addressed in proposals requesting TOO observations.
+The TESS GI program recognizes the category of Target of Opportunity (ToO) observations of rapidly evolving phenomena whose occurrence is not predictable at the time of the TESS proposal due date.
+Due to TESS mission constraints, ToO-triggered target definitions can only be uploaded to the spacecraft for the next observing sector.
+Details regarding the circumstances in which a ToO is triggered must be included in the scientific justification and on the target form.
+ToO proposals must also include an estimated probability for triggering the observations; the latter will be used in the accounting of total allocated targets.
+ToOs remain active during the cycle; ToOs not carried out during the cycle must be re-proposed to subsequent solicitations.
+ToO observations would commence after the spacecraft upload following a trigger.
+The impact to science of delays between trigger and data collection of several weeks should be addressed in proposals requesting ToO observations.

+Note that ToO observations are not permitted in proposals submitted to the Mini category.

 ## Submission process
 The TESS GI program uses a two-phase proposal process.
-A Phase-1 proposal shall comprise the science/technical justification; proposals requesting funds need to include a budget narrative, describing in sufficient detail how the proposed funds will be used to achieve the goals outlined in the proposal.
+All proposal materials will be submitted electronically.
+A Phase-1 proposal shall comprise the science/technical justification; all proposals must include a one-paragraph work plan in the science/technical section except for proposal in the Mini category.
+This work plan must give details on how the proposed effort will be carried out, including the allocation of effort amongst investigators (expressed in terms of each participant’s role in the investigation to preserve the anonymity of the document)

+All proposals requesting funds must also provide upon submission a bottom-line budget number in the provided field of the Astrophysics Research Knowledgebase (ARK) RPS submission form; this number should not be included in the body of the proposal.
 Only proposers whose Phase-1 proposals are accepted will be invited to submit budget proposals in Phase-2.
+Proposal content must remain consistent between Phase-1 and Phase-2 proposals.
 It is not necessary for the PI of the Phase-2 proposal to be the science PI.

-Proposal content, including the list of investigators, should remain consistent between Phase-1 and Phase-2 proposals.
-All proposal materials will be submitted electronically.
+The Phase-1 peer review will be performed in a "dual-anonymous" manner, i.e., not only are proposers unaware of the identity of the members on the review panel, but the reviewers do not have explicit knowledge of the proposal teams (see Section 2.2.2 of the [call for proposals](insert link)).

 * All Proposers must submit their Phase-1 proposals electronically through the [Astrophysics Research Knowledge-base (ARK)/ Remote Proposal System (RPS) website](http://heasarc.gsfc.nasa.gov/ark/rps/).
 If you haven't used ARK/RPS before, we suggest signing up for an account well before the GI proposal deadline; please refer to [the ARK/RPS instructions for TESS](http://heasarc.gsfc.nasa.gov/ark/tess/help.html).